 I’m a writer, researcher, digital activist and translator.
-I’m mostly focused on philosophy, aesthetics, internet culture, art, technology, future, digital and press freedom in Turkey, human rights and politics, and I’m writing science/speculative fiction.
-I have a Bachelors Degree in Philosophy and currently working to get my Masters Degree in Media and Communication Studies.
+I’m mostly focused on philosophy, aesthetics, internet culture, art, technology, futures, online censorship and surveillance in Turkey, human rights and politics, and I’m also writing speculative fiction.
+I have a BA in Philosophy and currently working to get my Masters Degree in Media and Communication Studies.

-As a writer and researcher, I’m working between philosophy, science fiction, technology, politics and future.
+As a writer and researcher, I’m working between philosophy, science fiction, technology, politics and futures.
 Or as I like to call, “weird and deadly interesting.”
-I’m writing theory, fiction and no-fiction both in English and Turkish.
+I’m writing theory, fiction and non-fiction both in English and Turkish.

 As a digital activist, I’m working on digital security, privacy, censorship and surveillance, and copyright issues.
-I’m also giving trainings and talks on these topics for activists, journalists or anyone who wants in general.
-I’m working with many national and international organizations, including NewsLabTurkey, Journalist Union of Turkey, Bianet and more.
+This work includes research, workshops and consulting especially for journalists and other groups who are heavily affected by these developments.
+I’m working with many national and international organizations, including NewsLabTurkey, Alternative Informatics Association, Journalist Union of Turkey, Bianet and more.

-If you want to get in touch with me for writing, speaking or workshop opportunities or just want to say hi, you can check my Contact page.
+If you want to get in touch with me for writing, speaking, workshop or consultation opportunities or just want to say hi, you can check my Contact page.